 About the Role

 Project-wide administrative tasks may include collating reference packs, running database searches, purchasing articles, contacting academic authors and setting up project folders and project timelines.
-You will also have the opportunity to apply your scientific understanding to project work for clients on tasks including screening records for relevance to research questions; proofreading scientific materials, including reimbursement submissions, slide desk, manuscripts, abstracts and posters; and reformatting documents in line with journal submission and/or client guidelines.
+You will also have the opportunity to apply your scientific understanding to project work for clients on tasks including screening records for relevance to research questions; proofreading scientific materials, including reimbursement submissions, slide decks, manuscripts, abstracts and posters; and reformatting documents in line with journal submission and/or client guidelines.
 In addition, you will have the opportunity to identify and oversee enhancements to the current project management tools and processes used by the team and work closely with Project Managers to play an increasing role in project coordination, including supporting the day-to-day coordination of the project team and the preparation of progress reports for clients.

 Within this role, there is scope to grow and develop towards the roles of Senior Project Coordinator and then Division Support Manager.
 This may lead to you supporting managers, and specifically the Division Head, in ensuring the successful performance of the division, particularly in terms of resource planning and productivity, as well as supporting the division’s morale, motivation, training needs and wellbeing.